jesababon/express-crud-hp/readme.md

 ### Part 4 - Accio All Students from a House - More Reading

 You've shown the houses together, but the house heads need a list of all of the students they are in charge of.
-Build a dynamic route in your `houses` controller for `/houses/:id` that will ask the model to query the database for all the students in the given house based on the house id.
+Build a dynamic route in your `houses` route for `/houses/:id` that will ask the model to query the database for all the students in the given house based on the house id.
 It will then render the `views/houses/show.ejs` view with the data.

 In the model create a function that will return a promise to get all students whose `house_id` value matches `:id` supplied by the route call.